Skip to main content

 Shared Constants

-Constants declared at file level are inlined into expressions:
+Constants declared at file level can be shared across your contracts:

 contracts/constants.ts